 - It is the student’s responsibility to ensure that all documents are submitted on time.
 Applications submitted after the above-mentioned deadline will only be considered under exceptional circumstances if funds are still available.

 - Award will be used to cover full tuition up to 15 units for undergraduate students and 12 units for graduate students each semester awarded (Fall and Spring only).
 The award is for tuition only and does not cover any fees or expenses which may be required for attendance.

 - The award is made in the form of tuition waiver.
 No money will be paid to the student.

-- Award amounts may vary depending on the how many units of courses the student registers for.
-Examples of award calculations for each Fall and Spring semester are as follows:
+- Award amounts may vary depending on the how many units of courses the student registers.
+Examples of award calculation for each Fall and Spring semester are as follows:

 - The number of fellowships awarded will be determined by the President’s Office every year.

-- A recipient of the fellowship is required to work 10 hours per week as a portion of the tuition being waived.
-Fellowship work starts from the second week of the semester and ends the week before finals week.
-Spring break, winter break, and any school holidays are excluded from the work requirement.
+- Recipient of the fellowship is required to work 10 hours per week as a portion of tuition being waived.
+Fellowship work starts from week two of the semester and ends the week before the final week.
+Spring break, winter break and any school holidays are excluded.